-STD Screening Treatment
+STD (STI) Treatment in Singapore

 Select STD/HIV Treatment

-What Is an STD?
+What Is an STD (STI)?

-STDs can be painful, unsightly and even result in long-term health issues if left untreated, but thankfully most are easily treated if promptly detected through regular STD screening in Singapore.
+STDs can be painful, unsightly and even result in long-term health issues if left untreated, but thankfully, most are easily treated if promptly detected through regular STD screening in Singapore.

-What Causes STDs?
+What Causes STDs (STIs)?

 STDs are caused by a bacterial or viral infection that is transmitted via sexual or intimate contact.
 The following activities can increase one’s risk of catching an STD: